 We regularly evaluate potential disposals of non-core assets or real estate assets, pursuant to sale and leaseback transactions or sale without leaseback transactions, that may no longer help us meet our objectives.
 We have completed a number of disposals in recent years.
-When we decide to sell assets, we may encounter difficulty in finding buyers in a timely manner and on acceptable terms in accordance with the restrictions set forth in the Bridge to Disposal Facility, which could delay the achievement of our strategic objectives.
+When we decide to sell assets, we may encounter difficulty in finding buyers in a timely manner and on acceptable terms, which could delay the achievement of our strategic objectives.
 We may also dispose of assets at a price or on terms that are less desirable than we had anticipated.
 After reaching an agreement with a buyer for the sale of our assets, we are subject to satisfaction of pre-closing conditions, which, if not satisfied or obtained, may prevent us from completing the transaction.
 In connection with disposals, we may need to provide certain warranties and indemnities to the acquirer, including with respect to environmental liabilities.
 We cannot assure you that sales or divestitures we may seek to complete in the future will be completed on acceptable terms or at all.
-In addition, as of January 31, 2024, we owned approximately 3% of the real estate properties where we operate.
+In addition, as of January 31, 2025, we owned approximately 3% of the real estate properties where we operate.